ay0408/Optimized-RR/README.md

 In Supplements.pdf, we provide a review of related studies, concrete descriptions of our methods, and experimental results and discussion on analysis example.

 ## Important Note
 $X_j$ described in Methods Section of our paper is the probability of individual events that hold the condition associated with $X_j$, under the context of Randomized Response.
-In this study, we assume that the probabilities of these events are equally $X_j$.
+In this study, we assume that the probabilities of all these events are equally $X_j$.
+(Under this assumption, the distiorion matrix $\mathbf{P}$ becomes a symmetric matrix.)

 For example,
 $X_{0} = \Pr[\mathrm{Output}[1] = d_1 \ \land \ \mathrm{Output}[2] = d_2 \ \land \cdots \land \mathrm{Output}[k] = d_k \ | \ \mathrm{Input}[1] = d_1 \ \land \ \mathrm{Input}[2] = d_2 \ \land \cdots \land \mathrm{Input}[k] = d_k]$